Peter Ryan (journalist): Personal life and death

-Born in 1960, Ryan was educated at Marist College Eastwood, a Catholic secondary all-boys school.

-He was married to Mary Cotter and had a daughter.
+Peter Ryan was married to Mary Cotter and had a daughter.

 Ryan was diagnosed with metastatic thyroid cancer in 2014.
 He died in Sydney from the illness on 18 July 2025, at the age of 64, just weeks after retiring in late June due to ill health.

 Awards and honours

 Ryan won a Walkley Award in 2017 for a story on money laundering taking place through Commonwealth Bank deposit machines.

 In 2022, he was awarded the Order of Australia medal, for his 'service to the broadcast media as a journalist'.